Thermalization without eigenstate thermalization: Introduction

 In this paper, we consider a nearly integrable complex Sachdev-Ye-Kitaev (SYK) model in a system of $N$ (Dirac) fermionic modes.
 The model has fermion number conservation and is obtained by adding random all-to-all $4$-body interactions as a perturbation to a random free-fermion model.
 If the perturbation is sufficiently small, the eigenstates are close to random Gaussian states with definite fermion number.
 We prove that they obey and violate the ETH with overwhelming probability for $L\ll \sqrt N$ and $L\gtrsim\sqrt N$, respectively, where $L$ is the number of fermionic modes in subsystem $A$.
 (We write $x\ll y$ if $x/y\to 0$ as $N\to\infty$; $x \gtrsim y$ if $x/y\ge c$ for some constant $c>0$.)
 Previously, Mag\'an \cite{Mag16} showed that random Gaussian states with definite fermion number obey the ETH in an average sense for $L\le2$.

+For $L\gtrsim\sqrt N$, since the ETH fails, there is an observable (on subsystem $A$) that distinguishes an eigenstate from the thermal state.
+Measuring this observable does not require many-body entangling operations.
+It can be done by measuring the occupation numbers of $L$ individual modes, in a basis chosen based on the eigenstate in question, and then classically processing the measurement results.
+We describe this in more detail in Subsection \ref{ss:met}.

 Let the initial state $|\Psi_0\rangle$ be a (random) product state, where each fermionic mode is either vacant or occupied.
-No matter how small the perturbation is, the effect of the perturbation becomes crucial at sufficiently long times.
-Previously, we proved entanglement thermalization with high probability \cite{HH22ET}.
+No matter how small the perturbation is, its effect on the dynamics becomes significant at sufficiently long times when the time is greater than the inverse of the perturbation strength.
+Previously, we proved entanglement thermalization with high probability \cite{HH23}.

 \begin{definition} [entanglement thermalization \cite{ZKH15}] For $L\le N/2$ and to leading order in $L$, the entanglement entropy of subsystem $A$ evolves to the thermodynamic entropy of $A$ at the same energy. \end{definition}